DevrexLabs/OrigoDB/docs/storage/sql-storage/index.md

 ## {{page.title}}

 Storage is configurable.
 By default, journal files and snapshots are written to the file system.
-Using Sql Storage, The journal can be stored in a relational database, allowing you to take advantage of existing infrastructure and operations.
+Using Sql Storage, the journal can be stored in a relational database, allowing you to take advantage of existing infrastructure and keep your DBA's and sysadmins calm.
 Also, the journal can be queried/manipulated using regular SQL.

-Sql Storage uses the DbProviderFactories of NET.
-The built-in providers are MsSqlProvider and OleDbProvider.

-Sql storage is flexible, you can supply custom statements for initializing, reading and writing entries.
+Sql storage is flexible and extensible.
+You can supply custom statements for initializing, reading and writing entries.
+For custom behavior, create a subclass of  `SqlCommandStore` or `CommandStore`.

 The default table has these columns: